baelow/IdeaControl/README.md

 End Sub

 Private Sub WriteToLogFile(ByVal logData As String)
-    Dim filePath As String
+    Dim FilePath As String
-    filePath = App.Path & "\" & LogFileName
+    FilePath = App.Path & "\" & LogFileName
     Dim fileNum As Integer
     fileNum = FreeFile
-    If Dir(filePath) = "" Then
+    If Dir(FilePath) = "" Then
-        Open filePath For Output As fileNum
+        Open FilePath For Output As fileNum
     Else
-        Open filePath For Append As fileNum
+        Open FilePath For Append As fileNum
     End If
     If Right(logData, Len(vbCrLf)) <> vbCrLf Then
         logData = logData & vbCrLf